brumocas/Tiki_Taka_Toe_Game/Server/README.md

 The TikiTakaToe server, in addition to its role as the central hub for gameplay and connection management, serves as a robust platform for conducting unit tests, ensuring the reliability and accuracy of its intricate game logic and networking functionalities.

 #### 3.1 Run Unit Tests
-Information in how to run the unit tests can be found in the `/GoogleTests` directory
+Information in how to run the unit tests can be found in the `How To Run` section bellow

 ## Technology Stack